amperity/amperity-docs/shared/terms.rst

 .. term-xml-end

-**Yahoo!
-Ads**
+**Yahoo Ads**

 .. term-yahoo-ads-start

-Yahoo!
-Ads is a search and display advertising network that can measure potential customers by demographic data points, such as geography and age.
+Yahoo Advertising is a search and display advertising network that can measure potential customers by demographic data points, such as geography and age.

 .. term-yahoo-ads-end

+**Yahoo DSP**

+.. term-yahoo-dsp-start

+Yahoo DSP is a demand-side platform (DSP) to which you can send audiences, and then advertise across the Yahoo brand ecosystem, incluidng Yahoo, Yahoo Mail, TechCrunch, Yahoo Finance, Yahoo Sports, and Yahoo News.

+.. term-yahoo-dsp-end

 **YouTube**